Chikuwaq/phonon-pumping/README.md

 cmake -S .. -B . -G "MinGW Makefiles" mingw32-make
 ```

+The executable will be saved under `build/bin/`.

-NOTE: The executable might require the dynamic libraries `mingw64\bin\libstdc++-6.dll` and `libgcc_s_seh-1.dll` to be present in the same directory.
+NOTE: On Windows, the executable might require the dynamic libraries `mingw64\bin\libstdc++-6.dll` and `libgcc_s_seh-1.dll` to be present in the same directory.
 In that case, simply copy-paste the dlls.

 ## Usage
 The material parameters are specified in a material parameter file.
 The layer thicknesses, magnetization angle, ac magnetic field strengths, and the ranges of static magnetic field and frequency are specified in a geometry file.
 You need to tell the program where these two files are.

 1. Prepare material parameter file
 2. Prepare geometry file
-3. Run the program specifying the paths to those two files:
+3. Run the program in Command Prompt/PowerShell (Windows) or Terminal (Linux/Mac), specifying the paths to those two files:

 (Linux, Mac)
 ```sh
 ./PhononPumpingPlotter -m path/to/material_parameter_file -g path/to/geometry_file